elastic/elastic-otel-php/docs/reference/edot-php/overhead.md

   - id: edot-sdk
 ---

-# Performance overhead of the EDOT SDK for PHP
+# Performance overhead for PHP in Elastic OpenTelemetry SDK

 This documentation outlines the performance implications of using the Elastic Distribution of OpenTelemetry SDK in PHP applications, and provides strategies to minimize overhead.